hoplon/javelin/README.md

 (input? c)
 ;; Returns c if c is an input cell, nil otherwise.

+(formula? c)
+;; Returns c if c is a formula cell, nil otherwise.

+(lens? c)
+;; Returns c if c is a lens cell, nil otherwise.

 (cell expr)
 ;; Create new input cell with initial value expr.

 (cell= expr)
 ;; Create new fomula cell with formula expr.

+(lens c f)
+;; Creates a "lens" from a cell c and an update callback f.
+Lenses are formula ;; cells on which swap! or reset! may be called, firing the update callback.
+;; The callback must be a function of one argument–the requested new value.
+The ;; lens will always return the value of the underlying formula cell when it is ;; dereferenced.

 (defc symbol doc-string? expr)
 ;; Creates a new input cell and binds it to a var with the name symbol and